Trail Etiquette 101: The Basic Rules of Hiking

 Horses vs Hikers

-In this case, it’s the exact opposite.
+In this case, trail etiquette is the opposite.
 A rider on horseback will most definitely be moving slower and since horses can be spooked or easily lose their footing on a trail with a loose and granular surface, hikers should safely move out of their way.

 What is Trail Etiquette for Dogs?